-Google has always had a simple elegance in its products, and the Google Chrome web browser is a great example of subtracting the debris that other browsers have.
+Google has a simple elegance in many of its products, and the Google Chrome web browser is a great example of subtracting the debris that other browsers had.
 Why do we need two different fields at the top of a browser (one to search the web, one for the URLs) when they could be combined into one?
 Google Chrome does this to save space and reduce clutter.
 There is no chance of confusing the two uses in one field anyway, because search terms have spaces between them while URLs have things like “.com” in them.

 The core idea behind Google Chrome is “get out of the way and remove debris whenever possible.”
 The “find” field only shows up when you press cmd-F, otherwise it’s not even there to get in the way.
 When you mouse over a link, the status bar showing where the link points to shows up in small box in the corner, but this box fades away entirely at other times.
 Chrome also got rid of these things from Internet Explorer 6:

 - edit menu

 - favorites menu